 In 2008, Positive Alternatives created “core programs”.
 Each group home is a core program, and the rest of the programs were placed under the title of Prevention Services or Intervention Services.

 Prevention Services consists of programming focused on keeping the youth out of the juvenile justice system and assisting youth in maintaining strong family, community, and school relationships.
 At this time, there are several programs that make up Prevention Services: Community Education which includes Strengthening Families, Sandcastles and After School Groups, and TeenCare Crisis Intervention.

 Intervention Services consists of programming focused on working with youth and parents to improve family, community and school relationships as well as to prevent out of home placement.
 The program has been used in conjunction with waiver funding to assist in stabilization of mental health issues and behaviors in the home and school.
 Case managers are trained in the use of Motivational Interviewing and use these skills to help the youth and the family to reach their goals.
 At this time, there are several programs that make up Intervention Services: Positive Alternatives Support Services (PASS), Electronic Monitoring, Check and Connect, and Day Supervision.

 On August 4th, 2014, the names of all the group homes were changed.
-They are now known as Positive Alternatives-Menomonie, Positive Alternatives-River Falls, Positive Alternatives-Amery, and Positive Alternatives-Wood County.
+They are now known as Positive Alternatives-Menomonie, Positive Alternatives-River Falls, Positive Alternatives-Amery, Positive Alternatives-Wood County, and Positive Alternatives-Marathon County.